sara-nl/clouddocs/connection_problem_ubuntu1404.markdown

 ## In one go

-You can type all of this in one go:
+You can type all of this in one go to actually do what is explained in the previous section:

 ```bash
 sudo su -